lenodewere/Password-Gen/README.md

 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [APACHE 2.0](http://www.apache.org/licenses/).

 ---